One of the constant battles in training is the opposing forces in time management in the gym.

 - With the same total rest

-- Accumulate less fatigue
+- With less accumulated fatigue

-All while achieving a higher average velocity and power across the session!
+- All while achieving a higher average velocity and power across the session!

 Both the four rep and two rep cluster methods saw only 1-5% velocity loss for the entire working series, compared to the ~24% fatigue seen in the traditional sets.

-How to write clusters.
+How to write clusters

-3*4.3(30/120) would be 3 sets of 4 clusters, each cluster has 3 reps, with 30 seconds rest between each cluster and 120 seconds rest between sets.
+3*4*2(30/120) means would be three sets each with four clusters, each cluster has two reps, with 30 seconds rest between each cluster and 120 seconds rest between the sets.

-Deads and rack cleans are gold, Barbell bench is good too, back squats are tricky and dumbbell bench can be a downright nightmare for cluster training.
+Set up and dismount time will factor in hugely, eating away at your energy and rest time more than you think.
+Deadlifts, jumps and rack cleans are gold, Barbell bench is good too.
+Back and front squats on the other hand are tricky and dumbbell bench can be a downright nightmare for cluster training.